atelechev/astrocadre/doc/follow-up.md

 #### TODOs for Release and Distribution

-* Find an optimal solution for packaging (minification, bundle...)
 * API to insert SkyView in a Web page

 #### Features after First Public Release